Create a Live Encoding session

 To add another file source, click Add and repeat step 3.
 To modify the file source information, select the source name in the list or select the source file thumbnail in the File Sources viewing area and make the changes in the File Source Settings section.

 To set encoding options

 Click the Encoding tab.

-If you choose to encode audio or video, make sure that you have chosen a corresponding live device in the Live Sources tab (see "To set live video sources" or "To set file-based sources," earlier in this topic).
+If you choose to encode audio or video, make sure that you have chosen a corresponding live device in the Live Sources tab (see "To set live video sources" or "To set file-based sources," later in this topic).